SCLOUD-PTE-LTD/docs/public-cloud/storage/us3.md

 Supports HTTPS access to ensure transmission security.

-Note: Currently, HTTPS is not supported for mirror back-to-origin and custom domain names.
+> Currently, HTTPS is not supported for mirror back-to-origin and custom domain names.

 ### Upload file size limit